imos64/docker-kubernetes-course/40_secret_store_csi_keyvault/readme.md

 # akv-spc-app   11s
 ```

-## 10. Test access to Secret with sample deployment
+## 10. Test access to Secret in keyvault with sample deployment

 ```powershell
 @"